sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/introduction.md

 Bit-banging refers to the technique of manually driving the signals that would typically be handled by dedicated hardware.
 In this context, the emulator generates the necessary address and data signals to fully emulate the ROM chips.
 This involves coordinating the timing of these signals to match the original ROM's behavior precisely.

-The emulator leverages the PIO capabilities of the Raspberry RP2040 microcontroller.
+The emulator leverages the PIO capabilities of the Raspberry RP2040 and RP235x microcontroller.
 This technology allows precise control over the timing and sequencing of signals, enabling the emulator to mimic the behavior of the original 27CXXXX integrated circuits (and their equivalents) used in Atari ST computers.
 The PIO provides the necessary flexibility and accuracy to emulate the ROMs effectively, even at frequencies up to 16MHz in the MegaSTE model.

 ### Flash Memory Storage